-The plans were to share a new video and a summary of the items I have added to my warm weather wardrobe today.
+The plans were to share a new video and summarize the items I have added to my warm-weather wardrobe today.
 Thanks to recent dark cloudy, cold days, I am putting that off until Friday so that we can take advantage of much better natural lighting.
-Some of the photos from late winter shoots have still not been used, so I will share some of those today with a recap.
-Going forward, I will celebrate the sunshine!

 It seems that most of our winter weather came at the end of winter.
 Even in February, we enjoyed a few pleasant sunny days.
 As was the case on the day we attended a memorial service for a dear friend.
 He wanted us to have a party and remember all the fun we had together, so we did.
 I wore something he would have heartily approved of.
-This long jacket with three-quarter sleeves trimmed in black lace at the cuff and the hemline is from Dillard’s.
+This long jacket with three-quarter sleeves trimmed in black lace at the cuff, and the hemline is from Dillard’s.
 It is by Preston & York.
-I wore it with slim fitting straight leg ankle pants from Chico’s and black suede heels from Saks Off 5th.
-The pearl necklace is from French Kande.
+I wore it with slim-fitting straight-leg ankle pants from Chico’s and black suede heels from Saks Off 5th.

-I threw on a pair of Jag jeans from Purple Poppy and a tank top with a long cardigan purchased at Chico’s during their end of season sale.
-I never tie any belt in front around my waist, rather I let it hang freely or tie it in the back.
+I threw on a pair of Jag jeans and a tank top with a long cardigan purchased at Chico’s during their end of season sale.
+I never tie a belt in front of my waist.
+Instead, I let it hang freely or tie it in the back.
 The bag is from a couple of years ago by Ralph Lauren.
 The suede sandals are from last year by Dolce Vita.

 On a recent Wednesday date night, I wore a jean jacket from Chico’s with a pair of their So Slimming sateen Girlfriend ankle jeans in alabaster.
 I carried an animal print clutch from Express and wore suede-trimmed Gianni Bini shoes from Dillard’s last year.